daniestevez/gr-frontends/README.md

 All the hardware streamers support Doppler correction with Gpredict and [gr-gpredict-doppler](https://github.com/wnagele/gr-gpredict-doppler) (you need to install this out-of-tree module if you want to use Doppler correction).
+To use this, you should set in Gpredict as downlink frequency the frequency of interest that you want to receive.

 List of supported hardware: